Custom Processing Services Blog

 A Range of Separation and Classification Methods

-Mechanical separation refers to the application of force to separate solid particles.
-Classification most often uses gas (such as air).
-Screening uses separation equipment such as woven wire or a screen surface, with forces applied to move the material through.
+Mechanical separation involves applying force to separate solid particles.
+Classification typically uses gas, such as air, while screening employs equipment like woven wire or a screen surface, with forces moving the material through.

 Jet milling is a preferred particle size reduction process for milling fine powders in many industries.
 Some types of mechanical air classification methods utilize jet milling process parameter adjustments such as feed rate, rate of air flow, and rotor speed to affect centrifugal force and drag force within the milling chamber or classifier.